 Smartphone & wearable OEMs and mobile application developers envision a near-term future where our mobile devices, even when idle, are always aware of our activities and surroundings.
 Called Always-on Context Awareness, this is delivered through the fusion of data from a number of sensors in a device.

 QuickLogic’s ArcticLink 3 S1 Ultra-low Power Sensor Hub (ULPSH) is the first device to meet the power thresholds and support the sensor processing functions required to make always-on sensing in smartphones, wearables and tablets a mainstream reality.
-Supporting run-time re-configurablity, the ULPSH supports the use of multiple sensor algorithms for different contexts (walking, running, in a car, on an elevator, phone in pocket/hand, etc...).
+Supporting run-time re-configurablity, the ULPSH supports the use of multiple sensor algorithms for different contexts (walking, running, phone in pocket/hand, etc...).

 OEMs desire always-on context awareness, but only at less than 2% of system battery life – QuickLogic’s ArcticLink 3 S1 enables that